HUY-Bookmark/BookMark/README.md

 III.
 Methodology
 ---

 The approach we have chosen is a Collaborative Filtering algorithm.
-The idea is to consider similarities between users and at the same time similarities between items (here the books) to provide recommendations.
-The collaborative filtering approach is for example a part of Netflix's recommendation algorithm, even though it is combined with many other approaches.

-Collaborative filtering relies on the idea that if two users have a similar ranking of items, they will probably act similarly in the future.
-Thus we can give recommendations to a user based on the items of a user with a similar "taste".
+Collaborative filtering relies on the idea that if two users have a similar ranking of given items, they will probably act similarly in the future.
+Thus, if one of them likes something new, we can recommend it to the other and he will probably like it too.
+The advantage of collaborative filtering is that it doesn't need specific data about the items themselves, whether it's the books or the users, and it doesn't either have to process the content it is analyzing.
+Famous examples of collaborative filtering are movies and TV shows, as the collaborative filtering approach is for example a part of Netflix's recommendation algorithm, even though it is combined with many other approaches.
+On the contrary, content-based filtering only takes into account the data of a given user to compute recommendations.

+In our case, the idea is to consider similarities between users and at the same time similarities between items (here the books) to provide recommendations.

-Collaborative Filtering approach
+Collaborative Filtering approach:

-Model:

 1. Map user ID to a "user vector" via an embedding matrix
 2. Map book ID to a "book vector" via an embedding matrix